 - Set auction date - Advertise auction at least 14 days prior to auction date - Obtain quotations for auctioneer or consider the alternative of handling it inhouse - Appoint auctioneer - Arrange for registration office and cashier - Draw up lists of all assets to be sold and allocate lot numbers - Ensure assets are correctly tagged according to lot number and clearly identifiable at the auction site. - Supply auctioneer with auction list and conditions of the auction to be read out before the commencement of the auction. - Oversee that the auction is executed in accordance with the set auction conditions. - Ensure that proceeds from the auction are correctly allocated.

-Draft funding journals with supporting documentation for approval by Manager
+Draft funding journals with supporting documentation for approval by Manager: Assets.

-Assets.
 Physically make changes to the FAR on SAMRAS.
 Print SAMRAS system audit report to ensure correctness of changes made to the FAR and general ledger votes.
-Submit to council a report on the outcome of the auction held for their perusal. oubtilit to council a report of the outcome of the adottor field for their perusal.
+Submit to council a report on the outcome of the auction held for their perusal.
 C. Disposal by way of Tender Each department must get approval by council to dispose of specific assets.
 Departments must follow the correct Supply Chain procedures as stipulated by the Supply Chain Policy for George Municipality to award the tender.

-Ensure all IT equipment is supplied to the IT department for removal of software before disposal can take place.
-Final documentation to be supplied to the Asset Unit regarding information such as the selling price, date of sale, etc. Draft funding journals with supporting documentation for approval by Manager: Assets.
-Physically make changes to the FAR on SAMRAS.
-Print SAMRAS system audit report to ensure correctness of changes made to the FAR and general ledger votes.
+- ☐ Ensure all IT equipment is supplied to the IT department for removal of software before disposal can take place. - ☐ Final documentation to be supplied to the Asset Unit regarding information such as the selling price, date of sale, etc. - ☐ Draft funding journals with supporting documentation for approval by Manager: Assets. - ☐ Physically make changes to the FAR on SAMRAS. - ☐ Print SAMRAS system audit report to ensure correctness of changes made to the FAR and general ledger votes.